Dartmouth College: Financial aid

 The median family income of Dartmouth students is $200,400, with 58% of students coming from the top 10% highest-earning families and 14% from the bottom 60%.

-However, a 2022 article from The Dartmouth disputes the college's claims by saying the following:

-"To put it all together with the $9 million of student debt from the Class of 2021, this change in Dartmouth policy, hailed as “eliminat[ing] loans for undergraduate students” actually eliminated only about a quarter — 27.4% to be exact — of student loans for undergraduate students.
+However, a 2022 article from The Dartmouth disputes the college's claims by saying the following: "To put it all together with the $9 million of student debt from the Class of 2021, this change in Dartmouth policy, hailed as "eliminat[ing] loans for undergraduate students" actually eliminated only about a quarter—27.4% to be exact—of student loans for undergraduate students.
 So, while Dartmouth gets glowing coverage in news publications across the country, 72.6% of the debt it saddles its students with remains."

+In March 2024, the estate of Glenn Britt gifted over $150 million to Dartmouth to enable students from middle-income families to attend the college for free.

 The Dartmouth Plan

 Dartmouth functions on a quarter system, operating year-round on four ten-week academic terms.
 The Dartmouth Plan (or simply "D-Plan") is an academic scheduling system that permits the customization of each student's academic year.
-All undergraduates are required to be in residence for the fall, winter, and spring terms of their freshman and senior years, as well as the summer term of their sophomore year.
-However, students may petition to alter this plan so that they may be off during their freshman, senior, or sophomore summer terms.
+All undergraduates are required to be in residence for the fall, winter, and spring terms of their freshman year and two terms of their senior year, as well as the summer term of their sophomore year.
+However, students may petition to alter this plan so that they may be off during terms of their senior year or sophomore summer terms.
 During all terms, students are permitted to choose between studying on-campus, studying at an off-campus program, or taking a term off for vacation, outside internships, or research projects.
 The typical course load is three classes per term, and students will generally enroll in classes for 12 total terms over the course of their academic career.

 The D-Plan was instituted in the early 1970s at the same time that Dartmouth began accepting female undergraduates.
 It was initially devised as a plan to increase the enrollment without enlarging campus accommodations, and has been described as "a way to put 4,000 students into 3,000 beds".
 Although new dormitories have been built since, the number of students has also increased and the D-Plan remains in effect.
 It was modified in the 1980s in an attempt to reduce the problems of lack of social and academic continuity.